devchallenges-io/curriculum/3-javascript/challenges/group_1/1-multistep-form.md

   - "Topics:"
 ---

-## Goals
+## Learning Goals

-The goals of this project are to help you:
+By completing this challenge, you will:

-- Enhance your JavaScript skills
+- Improve your HTML, CSS, and JavaScript skills.
-- Create a 3-step registration form with distinct sections
+- Enhance your ability to create interactive web applications.
-- Test and improve your JavaScript proficiency
+- Implement interactivity using vanilla JavaScript.

 ## Requirements